junxit/us-congress-bills-115/metadata.md

 - 2017-10-25 — The Speaker designated the Honorable John J. Duncan, Jr. to act as Chairman of the Committee.
 - 2017-10-25 — The previous question was ordered pursuant to the rule.
 - 2017-10-25 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2017-10-26 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.